parksw3/COVID19-Korea/README.md

 * `youtube`: links to the official press release video with Q&A session; sometimes contains more information than the KCDC website
 * `time`: Youtube time stamp

-### Sheet 2: Cumulative number of cases based on the daily press release at 4PM
+### Sheet 2: Cumulative number of cases based on the daily press release

 * `date_report`: date reported
 * `time_report`: time reported